-We’re on the homestretch!
+We’re in the homestretch!
 Take a moment to acknowledge how far you’ve come ... and consider these tips for how to finish the semester strong.

 Focusing on your academics doesn’t mean your well-being has to suffer.
 Plan ahead to balance your time between studying and self-care.

-- Create a "homestretch calendar."
-The Learning Strategies Center has great resources for creating an end-of-semester time management calendar, along with other helpful tips.
+- Create a "homestretch calendar" for the remaining weeks/days of the semester to stay organized and reduce feeling overwhelmed.
+The Learning Strategies Center has great resources for creating a time management calendar, along with other helpful tips.

 - Communicate early with professors and academic advisors if you need extra help or anticipate difficulty meeting deadlines.